Egyptian uromastyx (Uromastyx aegyptia) are also known as Egyptian mastigures or Egyptian spiny-tailed lizards. These animals have three subspecies.

 The cool side should be around 85 degrees.
 Your enclosure can drop in temperature at night, but don’t let it go below the mid 70s at night.

-You should use a temperature gun to monitor the temperature at the surface of the basking spot, and plug your heating element to a thermostat to regulate it properly.
+You should use a temperature gun to monitor the temperature at the surface of the basking spot and plug your heating element into a thermostat to regulate it properly.

 Use a digital probe thermometer with the probes in the hides to monitor the ambient temperatures.
 You will need one for each hide.

 Egyptian uromastyx are diurnal animals.
 They will need visible light and UVB.